learn-co-curriculum/probability-density-functions-lab/README.md

 * Calculate the PDF from a given dataset containing real-valued random variables
 * Plot density functions and comment on the shape of the plot
-* Plot density functions using seaborn
+* Plot density functions using Seaborn

 ## Let's get started